Workforce, training and education

 • Mental Health: Support people with a range of mental health conditions, this might involve long-term care or more short-term support

-• Nursing Associates: Nursing associates are a relatively new role within the nursing team.
+• Nursing Associates - Nursing associate is a new role within the nursing team.
 Nursing associates work with healthcare support workers and registered nurses to deliver care for patients and the public.

 Allied Health Professionals